(In this, the first of a two-part series, we explore the local history of jazz in Milwaukee. Coming in part two: The Present.)

 LaPaglia also collaborated with Woodland Pattern Book Center on an avant-garde series that brought in The Chicago Art Ensemble and Sun Ra.
-Following the club’s six-year run, LaPaglia moved to San Francisco and opened Yoshi’s, a world-renowned sushi bar and nightclub, which now has an additional location in Oakland.
+Following the club’s six-year run, LaPaglia moved to Oakland and booked jazz acts at Yoshi’s, a world-renowned sushi bar and nightclub, which has an additional location in San Francisco.

 During this time the Washington Park bandshell hosted the touring Kool Jazz Festival.
 Christopher Stawski, aka Dr. Sushi, is a local lawyer who has hosted a free form jazz program on 91.7 WMSE for 15 years called “Free Jazz BBQ.”
 He remembers seeing Ella Fitzgerald and the Dave Brubeck Quartet at Washington Park.

 “I also saw Count Basie at a placed called The Melody Top.
 It was on 76th and Good Hope Road,” says Stawski.
 “They mostly held plays there.
 It was an outdoor venue.
 Basie played in a wheelchair.
 They’d wheel him out for two or three tunes, then wheel him back, and so on.”